Foreclosure fraud? What fraud?

-“What exists does not allow MERS to address other problems, like the fact the legacy legal infrastructure locks us into a Nineteenth century paper-based world, where the written form is almost considered sacred,” he wrote, “It also holds the secondary mortgage market, a national market hostage to local variation in real property law.”
+“What exists does not allow MERS to address other problems, like the fact the legacy legal infrastructure locks us into a nineteenth century paper-based world, where the written form is almost considered sacred,” he wrote, “It also holds the secondary mortgage market, a national market hostage to local variation in real property law.”

 Breetz believes the Federal Reserve’s strategy for a national electronic registry is the correct path, because, “like it or not” we are in the modern age and we can’t go back and undo what has already happened but correct it for the future.
-Breetz honestly believes that ‘going electronic’ is not the problem.
+Breetz sincerely believes that ‘going electronic’ is not the problem.